SharafatKarim/blog-site/posts/2023/useful-android-applications/index.md

 ---

 Yet an another list of useful Applications that you can try in Android.
+FOSS (Free and Open Source) is always prioritized over proprietary.
+Feel free to help me to enrich this list!

 {{< admonition note "Note" true >}}
 This list's formatting is "Applications name" and "short description".
 Play store or f-droid links are not provided by default and so I'll recommend you to use a search engine.
-Common applications which are almost known by everyone is omitted for simplicity.
+****Common applications which are almost known by everyone is omitted for simplicity.***

-This is my personal list that I've tried.
-If you need more detailed and vast list, try the following links:
+This list is nowhere near complete mostly collected by me and my friends.
+If you need more detailed and vast list, try the following link:
 - [GitHub :: LinuxCafeFederation/awesome-android](https://github.com/LinuxCafeFederation/awesome-android)
 {{< /admonition >}}